Local Conservation Fund

 The Impact

-From 2010 to 2023, the Columbia Valley Local Conservation Fund approved 120 grants totalling over $2.8 million, including ecosystem restoration, invasive species control, lake management, water quality monitoring, and a pilot ecological services project.
-This local investment has leveraged nearly nine times that amount in additional grants and in-kind contributions.
+From 2010 to 2024, the Columbia Valley Local Conservation Fund approved 129 grants totalling nearly $3.1 million, including ecosystem restoration, invasive species control, lake management, water quality monitoring, and a pilot ecological services project.
+This local investment has leveraged over $27.5 million in additional grants and in-kind contributions.